cloudflare/cloudflare-docs/products/firewall/src/content/recipes/challenge-bad-bots.md

 If your domain saw mobile, browser, and API traffic, you would want to arrange these example rules in the following order:
 - API
 - Mobile:
-  - If consistent JA3 fingerprint, set *Allow* rule
+  - If consistent JA3 fingerprint, set *Allow* rule.
-  - If not, put the *Block* rule first and then the *Challenge* rule
+  - If not, put the *Block* rule first and then the *Challenge* rule.
 - Browser - Block

 ### Static resource protection